civetweb/civetweb/docs/UserManual.md

 (e.g. use [this generator](http://www.askapache.com/online-tools/htpasswd-generator))

-### index_files `index.html,index.htm,index.cgi,index.shtml,index.php`
+### index_files `index.xhtml,index.html,index.htm,index.cgi,index.shtml,index.php`
 Comma-separated list of files to be treated as directory index files.
+If more than one matching file is present in a directory, the one listed to the left is used as a directory index.

-In case built-in Lua support has been enabled, `index.lp,index.lsp,index.lua` are additional default files.
+In case built-in Lua support has been enabled, `index.lp,index.lsp,index.lua` are additional default index files, ordered before `index.cgi`.

 ### enable\_keep\_alive `no`
 Enable connection keep alive, either `yes` or `no`.